Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Display issues when using apostrophes
+* Fixed: Wrong HTML escaping
 * Fixed: Display issues with some themes
 = 1.0.10 =
 * Fixed: PHP errors when using a PHP version less than 5.3